nanoexpress/docs/benchmark/optimizations.md

 ## Performance improvement by ~25%

-Try call `EXPERIMENTAL_FASTCALL=1 node server.js`
+Try to call `EXPERIMENTAL_FASTCALL=1 node server.js`

 See [issue](https://github.com/uNetworking/uWebSockets.js/issues/267) for more information

 ## Request dumping or freeze

 {% hint style="info" %}
-This optimization only for **pro-slim** version
+This optimization is only for **pro-slim** version
 {% endhint %}

-Try call `node --expose-gc server.js`
+Try to call `node --expose-gc server.js`

 ## Compiler optimization

-Our compiler in `Alpha` stage, so any PR or fix are welcome.
-Compiler improves performance for basic requests which performed by benchmarks.
+Our compiler is in `Alpha` stage, so any PR or fix are welcome.
+Compiler improves performance for basic requests which were performed by benchmarks.
 But you can optimize your requests by doing some basic things.
 Let's go, there will be few tweaks to read.

 {% hint style="danger" %}
-Compiler will try to use `new Function` _\(on all versions\)_ to execute, but if fails, will try use `eval` _\(only on PRO version\)_ to improve performance.
-If in your route you using some `global` functions or instances, `eval` will be used, so **SECURITY** isn't guaranteed
+Compiler will try to use `new Function` _\(on all versions\)_ to execute, but if fails, try to use `eval` _\(only on PRO version\)_ to improve performance.
+If in your route you use some `global` functions or instances, `eval` will be used, so **SECURITY** isn't guaranteed
 {% endhint %}

 {% hint style="info" %}
-`req.headers, req.params` are only can be optimized
+`req.headers, req.params` only can be optimized
 {% endhint %}

 ### Will be optimized